j4321/juliette.monsel/source/Research.rst

 *Driven quantum dot*

 We study a quantum dot weakly coupled to two baths, namely two electron reservoirs characterize by a temperature and a chemical potential.
 Electrons can tunnel (sequentially) in and out of the quantum dot.
 Parameters of this system can be driven (energies, chemical potentials, tunnel couplings, temperatures, ...).
-We investigate particle and energy currents for slow periodic driving up to the first non-adiabatic correction using a master equation approach and a dissipative symmetry of the system called fermionic duality,
+We investigate particle and energy currents for slow periodic driving up to the first non-adiabatic correction using a master equation approach and a dissipative symmetry of the system called fermionic duality, We are particularly interested in the role of the onsite electron-electron interaction, both in the usual case of Coulomb repulsion and the case of effective attractive interaction.

 - *Geometric energy transport and refrigeration with driven quantum dots* -- `Phys.
 Rev. B 106, 035405 (2022) <https://doi.org/10.1103/PhysRevB.106.035405>`_  -- `My poster at the QTD2022 conference <https://blogs.qub.ac.uk/qtd2022/wp-content/uploads/sites/310/2022/06/poster_Juliette_Monsel.pdf>`_